japikas/ctrlx-chirpstack/README.md

 ### Host server

-Create Ubuntu server or desktop environment 22.04 or newer.
+Create Ubuntu desktop or server environment 22.04 or newer.
-Use one of you choice:
+Use one of your choice:
 - Physical computer
 - Virtual computer
 - Cloud server